kazu-yamamoto/rhythm-game-tutorial/draft.md

 > $ cabal install bindings-portaudio -fWASAPI

-Rewrite `WASAPI` according to your choice.
-If you choosed WASAPI, leave it as is, of course.
+Rewrite `WASAPI` according to your choice if necessary.

 If it fails, please check if the development library for the backend (e.g. libasound2-dev, libportaudio19) is installed.
 If it throws up something messy, please report to [the GitHub repository](https://github.com/fumieval/bindings-portaudio/issues).